Groucho Marx: Personal life

-In My Life with Groucho: A Son's Eye View, Arthur Marx relates that in his latter years, Groucho increasingly referred to himself by the name Hackenbush, referring to the character of that name he played in A Day at the Races.
+In Life with Groucho: A Son's Eye View, Arthur Marx relates that in his latter years, Groucho increasingly referred to himself by the name Hackenbush, referring to the character of that name he played in A Day at the Races.

 Marx made serious efforts to learn to play the guitar.
 In the 1932 film Horse Feathers, he performs the film's love theme "Everyone Says I Love You" for costar Thelma Todd on a Gibson L-5.

-In July 1937, an America-vs.-England pro-celebrity tennis doubles match was organized, featuring Marx and Ellsworth Vines playing against Charlie Chaplin and Fred Perry, to open the new clubhouse at the Beverly Hills Tennis Club.
+In July 1937, a United States-vs.-England pro-celebrity tennis doubles match was organized, featuring Marx and Ellsworth Vines playing against Charlie Chaplin and Fred Perry, to open the new clubhouse at the Beverly Hills Tennis Club.
 Marx appeared on court with twelve rackets and a suitcase, leaving Chaplin—who took tennis seriously—bemused, before he asked what was in it.
 Marx asked Chaplin what was in his, with Chaplin responding he didn't have one.
 Marx replied, "What kind of tennis player are you?"
 After playing only a few games, Marx sat on the court and unpacked an elaborate picnic lunch from his suitcase.

-Irving Berlin quipped: "The world would not be in such a snarl, had Marx been Groucho instead of Karl."
-In his book The Groucho Phile, Marx says "I've been a liberal Democrat all my life", and "I frankly find Democrats a better, more sympathetic crowd....
+Irving Berlin quipped: "The world would not be in such a snarl had Marx been Groucho instead of Karl."
+In his book The Groucho Phile, Marx says "I've been a liberal Democrat all my life", and "I frankly find Democrats a better, more sympathetic crowd...
 I'll continue to believe that Democrats have a greater regard for the common man than Republicans do".
 However, during an episode of Firing Line on July 7, 1967, Marx admitted to voting for Wendell Willkie, the Republican candidate for president in 1940, over Franklin D. Roosevelt, stating that he did not believe that any man should run for more than two terms.
-Marx mentioned in a television interview that he disliked the women's liberation movement.